-Ludington attempts to break Guinness World Record
+Ludington short of breaking 2 Guinness World Records

 LUDINGTON, Mich.– The city of Ludington is jumping into summer a few weeks early!
 Ludington is celebrating it on June 9th and 10th with a series of events and activities at their annual “Love Ludington Weekend”.